 Welcome to my little piece of the interweb.
 I might not know you personally, but I do know that you have the capacity to feel really good inside of your body and mind, no matter how things feel right now, and I’ll even be bold enough to say that it is your right to feel that way regularly.

 Helping people feel authentically and consistently good inside is something I take pretty seriously.

 *Insert a video montage of me doing yoga and crying on a meditation cushion from 2003 to present.*

 What I teach

-I’ve taught a wide range of folks – from upper class moms to kids in juvenile detention – and you know what?
-We all need the same thing: more love, sourced locally.
-So that’s what I teach – how you can expand the energy we call ‘love’ into your body, mind, soul, life, relationships, work, etc. I also practice it on the daily.
+All people need real Love, sourced locally.
+So that’s what I teach – how you can expand the energy we call ‘love’ into your body, mind, heart, life, relationships, work, etc. I also practice it on the daily.

 To be upfront, I should mention that my goal (and the goal of Purna Yoga) isn’t just to help individuals, but to be part of a collective healing process for our communities and planet.
 Individual enlightenment is ontologically impossible.

 I’ve pretty much been trying to incite a revolution since college, where I burned myself out magnificently as an activist.
-Then I co-founded a super rad organization called Yoga Behind Bars.
+Then I co-founded a super rad organization called Yoga Behind Bars and learned a whole lot.
 Main takeaway?
-Gandhi knew what he was talking about: you have to ‘be the change’ while working for the change.
+Spirituality & Social Justice work are mutually regenerative practices.
 The pitfall of some spiritual paths is that they take you out of life.
 The pitfalls of most activist work is that it takes you out of your spiritual self.
 When we merge those two worlds together?
 Shazam.
 Holistic, lasting changes in our lives and on our planet.

 Let’s do this.